brootaylor/brootaylor-v2/src/_content/writing/hope.md

 ---
 title: "Hope"
+# Populates the `meta description` for a page
 summary: "I think real Hope and Faith will show themselves again when we least expect it.
 That's my hope although very very fragile."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "I think real Hope and Faith will show themselves again when we least expect it.
+  - "I think real Hope and Faith will show themselves again when we least expect it.
 That's my hope although very very fragile."

 date: 2016-01-02T11:45:00
 updated: 2021-01-08T17:42:00